Engineering and construction

 You’ll play an important role in:

-- have a bachelor’s or master’s degree in electrical engineering or related field from before September, 1 2023
+- have a bachelor's or master's degree in mechanical engineering, or a degree as a marine engineer

 Join a global leader in renewable energy